kianzohoury/VAE/README.md

 Another excellent use case for autoencoders is anomaly detection [].
 During test time, when an autoencoder receives data that is similar to its training data, it will generally produce decent reconstructions.
 However, what happens when test data is unlike anything seen in the training set?
-It will most likely generate an abnormal and noisy reconstruction, which may reveal the data to be anomalous.
+It will most likely generate abnormal, noisy reconstructions, which may reveal the data to be anomalous.
 If the goal is to determine if some data is anomalous, then we should be happy with this behavior.
 However, outside the context of anomaly detection, this behavior is actually a significant limitation that makes